 Many executives don’t use their positional power well.
 When results are below expectation it may seem justifiable to become impatient; communicate with overpowering nonverbals and a demanding tone of voice.
 When a boss uses the hammer to make people do things, employees often feel bullied.
 I recently read that “72% of bosses are bullies.”

 Extraordinary leaders understand the consequences of using the hammer.
 They understand what it feels like.
 Only the worst leaders use it most of the time.
 Executive’s behaviors make a big imprint on the culture.
 Executives who always wield their positional power create a feeling of disrespect and a culture of fear.
 For this reason, hammered cultures struggle to be creative, innovative, productive, and as efficient as empowerment cultures.
 Employee engagement is minimized when people are intimidated.

-Unfortunately, fear based cultures are easy to maintain because old stories and the threat of the hammer maintains the fear.
+Unfortunately, fear-based cultures are easy to maintain because old stories and the threat of the hammer maintain the fear.
 Many people are already prone to be fearful.
-Often fear based cultures coincide with people feeling judged as ‘not good enough’ and insecure.
-When employees are not fully engaged there will be sub optimized growth and profitability.
+Often fear-based cultures coincide with people feeling judged as ‘not good enough’ and insecure.
+When employees are not fully engaged there will be sub-optimized growth and profitability.

 In the “Fourteen Key Principles for Management Effectiveness”, the late W. Edwards Deming. shared his 8th Key Principle – Drive out fear, so that everyone may work effectively for the company.